 More information about this award is available at http://www.racgp.org.au/fargp

 Registrars considering a career in rural medicine may choose to pursue the Fellowship of Australian College of Rural and Remote Medicine (FACRRM).
 To qualify for the FACRRM, registrars must sit a number of mandatory summative assessments, and have completed all Training Program requirements.
-The Training Program usually takes four years to complete with up to three years RPL available.
+The Training Program usually takes four years to complete.
+Up to two years RPL may be awarded by ACRRM.

 More information about this award is available at www.acrrm.org.au/assessment